 - 1. Each C.Y.O.
 Parish recognizes that the final authority in any matter regarding C.Y.O. rests with the Bishop of Santa Rosa Diocese or his duly appointed representatives. - 2.
 Each C.Y.O.
 Parish recognizes the authority of the pastor of the individual parish in matters pertaining to that parish, and the C.Y.O.
 Basketball Program. - 3.
 Each C.Y.O.
 Parish agrees to abide by the by-laws of the Santa Rosa Diocesan C.Y.O.
 Athletics Consultors. - 4.
 Each C.Y.O.
 Parish agrees to promote Christian ideals and practice in C.Y.O. programs.
 Religious duties of the children take precedence over athletic events. - 5.
 Each C.Y.O.
 Parish shall adhere to the Diocesan standards of eligibility. - 6.
 Each C.Y.O.
-Parish agrees to hand in to the Commissioner copies of the team rosters according to league requirements. - 7.
+Parish agrees to hand in to the League all forms required according to League Scheduler. - 7.
 Each C.Y.O.
 Parish agrees to observe the Diocesan basketball all-play participation rule. - 8.
-Each C.Y.O. parish agrees to abide by the Diocesan calendar with regard to seasons, schedules, and tournaments. - 9.
+Each C.Y.O. parish agrees to abide by the Diocesan calendar with regard to seasons, schedules, and tournaments.

+- 9. Each C.Y.O.
+Parish agrees to cooperate with the league by providing at least one voting representative to each league meeting, by paying assessments, & by adhering to league rules & the provisions of the bylaws. - 10.
 Each C.Y.O.
-Parish agrees to cooperate with the league by providing at least one voting representative to the league meetings, by paying assessments, and by adhering to league rules and the provisions of the by-laws.

-- 10. Each C.Y.O.
 Parish will certify each coach as being aware and understanding the basic philosophies and rules of the C.Y.O. program.
-Each coach and assistant coaches must review and certify that each has a clear understanding of the contents of the coaches' handbook, as certified by the coach's and assistant coach(s)'s signatures on the last page of the Coach's Handbook, which must be held by said Parish's A.D..
-This can be done at parish meetings or Diocesan coaches' clinic.

-- 11. Each C.Y.O.
-Parish shall provide gyms for the league games and provide the commissioner with a time schedule of availability for game scheduling purposes.

-- 12. Each C.Y.O.
-Parish agrees to abide by the date deadlines established for providing the commissioner with:

-- A. Parish Entry Forms

-- B. Player Waivers

-- C. Team Entry Forms and Fees

-- D. Team Rosters

-- E. Insurance Requirements

-- F. Gym Availability Forms

-- G. Coach's Handbook Form

-- 13. Each C.Y.O.
-Parish shall have any and all uniform changes (i.e. color, type, etc.) approved by the Board of Athletic Directors.

-- 14. Teams, coaches, or parents are not authorized to wear or purchase team "warm-ups" at any level other than the sweatshirt or tee shirt offered by the program.
+Each coach and assistant coaches must review and certify that each has a clear understanding of the contents of the coaches' handbook, as certified by the coach's and assistant coach(s)'s signatures on the last page of the Coach's Handbook, which must have them sign certifying form for A.D....
+This can be done at parish meetings or Diocesan coaches' clinic. - 11.
+Each C.Y.O.
+Parish shall provide gyms for the league games and provide the commissioner with a time schedule of availability for game scheduling purposes. - 12.
+Each C.Y.O.
+Parish agrees to abide by the date deadlines established for providing the commissioner with: - A. Parish Entry Forms - B. Player Waivers - C. Team Entry Forms and Fees - D. Team Rosters - E. Insurance Requirements - F. Gym Availability Forms - G. Coach's Handbook Form - 13.
+Each C.Y.O.
+Parish shall have any and all uniform changes (i.e. color, type, etc.) approved by the Board of Athletic Directors. - 13.1 No advertising emblems may be added except under extreme circumstances and must be approved by the Executive Board. - 14.
+Teams, coaches, or parents are not authorized to wear or purchase team "warm-ups" at any level other than the sweatshirt or tee shirt offered by the program.